Interested in building #broadbandforeveryone?

 SWIFT is using a multi-stage process to ensure the goals of the project are achieved within our projected timeline.
 We are sharing as much information as possible to support interested bidders in participating in the project as well as to keep our stakeholders and the general public informed about progress on the project.
 Once complete, the RFP(s) will be posted on bids&tenders™ .
 All information will also be cross-posted and shared through our website and mailing list.

 The network will be competitively bid and designed through a multi-stage RFPQ/RFP process.

-The RFPQ process will contain two stages and will be used to establish a list of pre-qualified repondents to submit proposal(s) in response to subsequent RFP(s) for the network construction.
+The RFPQ process contains two stages and is being used to establish a list of pre-qualified respondents to submit proposal(s) in response to subsequent RFP(s) for the network construction.

 Is the RFPQ/RFP process conducted only for Internet Service Providers (“ISP”)?

 No. Facilities and non-facilities based providers within and outside of the SWIFT operating territory and other parties with an interest in building, owning and operating fibre optic network facilities within the SWIFT operating territory are eligible to respond to RFPQ Stage 1.

 Who performs the contracting of the fibre deployment?
 Will they be chosen by the ISP?

 SWIFT will contract the fibre deployment.
 Any Subcontractors of Respondents/Telecom Service Providers (TSPs) will be chosen by the Respondent/TSP.

 Is there a formal RFP process for the contractor as well?